NBKRedSpy/BtShowXp/README.md

 **Update**:  The default settings of this mod includes a temporary fix for BEX's XP Cap bug.
 This section describes the bug, but is effectively mitigated.

-Currently BEX contains a bug where a pilot will never recieve a percentage of XP when at the end of a XP level.
+Currently BEX contains a bug where a pilot will never receive a percentage of XP when at the end of a XP level.

 Effectively this requires .5 more difficulty to obtain XP beyond the XP Cap minimum.
 However, when the pilot requires 5 star missions, this bug will effectively limit the pilot to the XP Cap minimum XP (10% by default).